richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_fromCostManagementAPI.md

 * Click "**Publish all**", review changes on the resulting "**Publish all**" pop-out and then click **Publish**

 ### Step 5: Create Pipeline
-In this step, we will create a Pipeline and add an Activity.
+In this step, we will create a Pipeline and add Activities.

 * Open "**Synapse Studio**" and click the **Integrate** navigation icon
 * Click **+** and select **Pipeline** from the resulting dropdown menu

+#### Activity 1: Get Token
+This activity will make a REST API call and get a bearer token.

 * Expand **General** in the **Activities** bar
 * Drag-and-drop a **Web** component into the main window
 * Complete the form on the **Settings** tab